Guarding Your Rights Against Assault & Battery Charges in Sarasota County

 What Are the Penalties for Assault & Battery Convictions?

 If you are charged with assault, battery, or both, it is important to get a lawyer as soon as possible.
 The consequences you could be facing for a conviction vary, depending on the exact charges.
-Simple assault is a misdemeanor that carries a potential penalty of one year in jail or on probation and a $1,000 fine.
+Simple assault is a misdemeanor that carries a potential penalty of up to one year in jail or on probation and a $1,000 fine.
 Aggravated battery can result in up to five years in prison and a $5,000 fine.

 There are several possible defense strategies that can be used to defend against assault and battery charges.
 We listen to your side of the story, discuss possible defense strategies, and get to work immediately to defend your rights and prepare the most effective defense for your case.